 Here is how most people find themselves in a relationship with a narcissist, why it’s just a traumatic, painful experience throughout.

 A narcissist will stay around as long as you never expose them.
 They will keep coming back, weeks, months or years later while you let them when it suits a need of their own.

-You must be able to provide them with constant praise, attention, caring, kindness, generous gifts and always support them emotionally, mentally, physically, spiritually, and financially.
+You must be able to provide them with constant praise, attention, caring, kindness, generous gifts and always support them emotionally, mentally, physically, sexually, spiritually, and financially.

 You must be able to deny yourself of all of life’s pleasures and hand them all over to the narcissist happily, making their life as exciting, interesting and fulfilling as possible.

 You must be able to live without true intimacy, communication, true love, honesty or trust.

 You must be ok with being cheated on, lied to and manipulated constantly.
 You can live with the hope of improvement or change, this will only ever be temporarily, and you must get used to it no matter how hard you try.
 It always cycles back to them hurting you.

 You must never have an opinion, desire, want, or need of your own.
 This is selfish behaviour and not acceptable or tolerated by the narcissist.

 You must allow yourself to be devalued and discarded for being weak and not having the guts to stand up for yourself, or if you are strong and try to stand up for yourself, you must allow yourself to be devalued and discarded with a narcissist you will not win.